The Best Free Webcam Software for Windows 10

 Free

 YawCam gets its name from Yet Another Webcam Software, and it’s a Windows webcam app written in Java.
 It’s a fairly simple freeware app in terms of what it does.
 If you’re looking for multi-camera footage with all kinds of special effects and other goodies, this is not the webcam program for you.
 But YawCam has its own built-in web server, the ability to upload to FTP sites, motion detection and an online scheduler.
 You can also use it to make time-lapse movies.
 What it can’t do is output in any of the video formats you’d expect: the output options here are JPG, GIF, and PNG images, although you can stream live to the internet.
 That means YawCam is best suited to applications such as public webcams or security cameras rather than making video podcasts or game speed runs.
+When I tried it, the interface felt dated to me but the core features worked reliably.
+There is also a newer AI based version that is even more focused on video surveillance.

 Pros: